Rudi Dekkers: Later life and death

-In 2003, he established an air charter service out of Naples, Florida.
 In 2007, Dekkers made a comfortable living selling swimming pools in Fort Myers, Florida, living in a villa in a gated community.
 He was remarried to a Cuban woman, who was pregnant with their child.
-A year later, the 2007–2008 financial crisis resulted in the Great Recession, causing the Florida housing market to collapse, and he lost his business.
-He then ran a cellphone store in Naples.
+The 2008 financial crisis resulted in the Great Recession, causing the Florida housing market to collapse, and he lost his business.
+He then ran a cell phone store in Naples.

 By 2011, Dekkers was divorced again and in severe financial shape, with no job and facing imminent eviction from his house, which had been reclaimed by the bank.
 He lived on food stamps, only ate once a day, and illegally tapped electricity.
 He was chased by bailiffs who wanted to confiscate his car, and his U.S. visa had expired, meaning he was in the country illegally.
 In 2011, Dekkers published an autobiography, Guilty by Association, detailing his life, passion for flying, and his interactions with Atta and al-Shehhi.

 Dekkers praised the killing of Osama bin Laden, "Like a lot of people, I wish I was the one.
 And bravo to everyone who was behind this.
 The head of the snake is gone."

 On December 2, 2012, Dekkers was arrested on federal drug charges by the United States Department of Homeland Security in Houston after accepting a blue suitcase containing 18.7 kilograms of cocaine and 860 grams of heroin.
 He was sentenced to five years in prison after a year and a half in pre-trial detention.
 He was reportedly hospitalised after an assault by Mexican gang members.

 Following his release from federal custody, Dekkers moved to the Dominican Republic.

 On April 11, 2019, Dutch authorities arrested Dekkers at Amsterdam Airport Schiphol with 118 swallowed scoops of cocaine.
-He was sentenced to seven months in prison, two of which were suspended, but fled during a furlough abroad.
-He returned to the country in June 2022 and was ordered by a court to serve the two months probation for cocaine smuggling, plus a month that he has not served due to his flight.
+He was sentenced to seven months in prison, two of which were suspended but fled during a furlough abroad.
+He returned to the country in June 2022 and was ordered by a court to serve the two months probation for cocaine smuggling, plus a month that he had not served due to his flight.